donnay/good-coriander/content/pages/posts/fox-village-in-japan.md

   The Toyota Production System uses the word Kata to mean a practice that, when repeated regularly, becomes a reflex.
 The Processes you have established need to be tended to frequently, even daily, to observe how they are performing.
-  Check in with your processes daily, to tweak, to prune, to weed.
+  Check in with your processes daily, to tweak, prune, to weed.
 It is through this constant gardening of your process garden that the seeds and sprouts you plant will grown and flourish.
 ---